ParthBajpai12/Password-Generator/README.md

 **Optimized Codebase:** Utilizes modern JavaScript frameworks and libraries to enhance efficiency and maintainability.

 **Technologies Used**:

-HTML: Structure and layout of the password generator interface.
+**HTML:** Structure and layout of the password generator interface.

-CSS: Styling and responsive design for a polished user experience.
+**CSS**:Styling and responsive design for a polished user experience.

-JavaScript: Logic for password generation, shuffling, and interactivity.
+**JavaScript:** Logic for password generation, shuffling, and interactivity.